-Date of Second issue: 2 July 2021 Originally certificated on 31 October 2018 Hardy Giesler Chief Executive Officer
+Date of Second issue: 2 July 2021

+Originally certificated on 19 February 2019

+Hardy Giesler

+Chief Executive Officer

 This Certificate was amended on 22 May 2024 as part of a transition of The BBA Agrément Certificate scheme delivered under the BBA's ISO/IEC 17020 accreditation.
-This Certificate was issued originally under accreditation to ISO/IEC 17020 format will take place at the next Certificate review.
+This Certificate was issued originally under accreditation to ISO/IEC 1705.
+Sections marked with the symbol † are not issued under accreditation.
+Full conversion to the ISO/IEC 17020 format will take place at the next Certificate review.
 The BBA is a UKAS accredited Inspection Body (No.4345).
 Readers MUST check the validity of this Agrément Certificate by either referring to the BBA website or contacting the BBA directly.
 Any photographs are for illustrative purposes only, do not constitute advice and must not be relied upon.

-British Board of Agrément
+British Board of Agrément Bucknalls Lane Watford

-Bucknalls Lane Watford Herts WD25 9BA tel: 01923 665300 clientservices@bbacerts.co.uk www.bbacerts.co.uk
+Herts WD25 9BA

+tel: 01923 665300 clientservices@bbacerts.co.uk www.bbacerts.co.uk